-Revenue in LAHBPA 1993 Inc. decreased due to a decline in interest rates and investment income which occurred at the same time that expenditures were increasing.
+Effect: Amounts advanced by the Trust to LAHBPA 1993 Inc. and to the rates and investment income which occurred at the same time that expenditures were increasing.

-We recommend that the Trust no longer advance funds to its related parties and that the operating expenses of LAHBPA 1993 Inc. and of the Louisiana Horsemen's Pension Trust be paid directly by each respective organization that incurs the cost.
-Management should define a repayment plan for LAHBPA 1993 Inc. to pay in full over time its balance of \$996,279 due to the Trust.
+Louisiana Horsemen's Pension Trust are properly recorded as receivables on the financial statements of the Trust, however, the funds parties and that the operating expenses of LAHBPA 1993 Inc. and of the Louisiana Horsemen's Pension Trust be paid directly by each respective organization that incurs the cost.
+Management should identify a repayment plan for LAHBPA 1993 Inc. to pay in full over time its balance of \$1,149,299 due to the Trust.